 Showing articles associated with Nick Eyre

 Nick Eyre is Professor of Energy and Climate Policy and Director of Energy Research.
-Since April 2018, he has been Director of the major UKRI investment on energy use, the Centre for Research on Energy Demand Solutions (CREDS).
+He is Director of the major UKRI investment on energy use, the Centre for Research on Energy Demand Solutions (CREDS).

 Why is Oxford a good place to work in research related to environmental challenges?

 Oxford is an amazing place to work on energy and climate issues.
 There is world leading work on topics ranging from solar materials and batteries to heat decarbonisation and grids in developing countries.
 Increasingly we are collaborating to bring these insights together.

 What is the biggest environmental challenge facing the planet right now?

 No doubt about that: climate change – it’s a pervasive and serious risk to the planet.
 And it can only be addressed effectively by changing many aspects of our society.